callnoah2/bingo_cards/doc/Plan.md

 I also have to input things twice for some reason.
 I think it is because I am validating the users responce two times.

+I have another problem that all the cards that are made are duplicates of eachother.
+I don't know what is causing the bug.

 ## Phase 3: Testing and Debugging (tag name `tested`)
 *(30% of your effort)*